CSSAuditors/audit/site/reports/bundesliga-2021-03.md

           item: $htmlWappalyzer
           type: wappalyzer
       - description: >-
-          Blog or rewrite

-          According to research conducted by [State Of CSS](https://2020.stateofcss.com/en-US/technologies/css-frameworks/), we can see that satisfaction, interest, usage, and awareness ratio rankings for Bootstrap are declining, while for Materialize CSS is rising.
+          According to research conducted by [State Of CSS](https://2020.stateofcss.com/en-US/technologies/css-frameworks/), we can see that satisfaction on Bootstrap is declining, and that in 2019 52% of respondents are satisfied, while next year in 2020 it dropped to 48%.
+Interest in Bootstrap in both years is held by 17% of all respondents.
+Usage fell from 87% to 86% within one year, and awareness ratio rankings for both years is 100%.
+          For Materialize CSS satisfaction fell from 57% to 53%.
+His interest also fell from 37% to 29%.
+His usage has increased from 30% to 33% and more and more developers are aware of the existence of the framework and we see an increase of 72% to 76% in awareness.

+          From this we can see that the presence of the CSS Framework on Bundesliga sites is big and amounts to about ~ 31.58%.
   - title: >-
       The CSS File Counts
     object: sizes